-The debates over whether K-12 community education impedes progress and hampers outcomes for children and families rages on.
-The conflict has been particularly divisive in communities with parents and educators whose hearts and hands are fundamentally linked in purpose and action.
+Debates between educators and parents in the K-12 community education community persist, and unresolved conflict impedes student progress and hampers outcomes for children and families.
 As a result, many successful models in education fail to meet their full potential, hindered and distracted by many false dichotomies presented to the public.

-Dr. Bob is committed to balancing urgency with thoughtful and systematic processes of change to be a catalyst for a conversation about what is in the best interests of our children.
+Dr. Bob is committed to balancing urgency with thoughtful and systematic processes of change to catalyze a conversation about what is in the best interests of our children.

-Dr. Bob supports expanding and promoting trade schools to help future electricians, carpenters, plumbers build the middle class.
-In addition, Dr. Lorinser is a proponent of community colleges and relieving some financial burdens on college graduates who have paralyzing debt.
+Bob supports expanding and promoting trade schools to help future electricians, carpenters, and plumbers build the middle class.
+In addition, Bob is a proponent of community colleges, relieving some financial burdens on college graduates with paralyzing debt.